 What we have tried

-Convince Sun to release their Java implementation as Free
+Convince Sun to release their Java implementation as Free Software:

 Because Microsofts .NET initative seems very likely to become the "Java killer," releasing their Java implementation as Free Software would greatly increase Suns chances to remain an important player in the market.
 Although there are some people inside Sun who would like to do this, it appears unlikely this will happen soon.
 Suns recent announcement to support Free Software Java implementations helps, but it is not enough to solve the immediate problem.